Lead Capture Pages: Essential Guide and 5 Pro Tips to Get Leads

 First, though, you have to attract them.
 Lead capture pages enable you to bring more leads on board so you can market to them more efficiently.
 Collecting email addresses and other personal information enables you to have more direct contact with each lead.

 But how do you design a lead capture page?
 And what should it contain?
-That’s what I’m going to cover today.
-Plus, I’m going to show you how you can use Hello Bar to streamline your lead capture process.
+That’s what we’re going to cover today.
+Plus, we’re going to show you how you can use Hello Bar to streamline your lead capture process.

 Lead Capture Statistics and Curious Facts